COVID Rapid PCR Swab Test by Accula

 The coronavirus outbreak is a serious health problem that the whole world is facing today.
-At IVology we are offering dual methods of coronavirus testing so you and your loved ones can find out you have a current infection, or if you have been infected in the past and developed immunity.
+At IVology we are offering multiple methods of coronavirus testing so you and your loved ones can find out you have a current infection, or if you have been infected in the past and developed immunity.

 Do I need a referral to get tested?

 No, you do not need a referral to be tested by our facility.